Contact our support office to talk about our work in Yemen.

 Since then they have provided services to millions of Yemeni women, continuing to offer contraception, despite the often challenging security and political situation in the country.

 The current conflict in the country, which started in March 2015, has resulted in many health facilities closing, regular power outages, fuel shortages and three million internally displaced people.
-The team in Yemen have continued to provide services through the conflict and in 2016 they saw almost half a million women.
+The team in Yemen have continued to provide services through the conflict and between 2016-2018 they saw almost half a million women per year.

 The programme currently provides services through: